MeveraStudios/Documentation/docs/Imperat/advanced/Processors.md

 ```

 ### Registering Command processors
-We have already discussed that in [Classic Command API](command-api/Classic%20Command%20API.md) and for annotations in [Annotations Command API](command-api/Annotations%20Command%20API.md).
+We have already discussed that in the Classic Commands section and for annotations in [Annotations Deep Dive](../basics/Annotations%20Deep%20Dive.md).